Money Heist: Public response

 Spanish newspaper El Mundo saw the public response as a reflection of the "climate of global disenchantment" where the robbers represent the "perfect antiheroes", and the New Statesman explained the show's resonance with international audiences as coming from the "social and economic tensions it depicts, and because of the utopian escape it offers."
 Viewer response was especially high in Mediterranean Europe and the Latin world, in particular Spain, Italy, France, Portugal, Brazil, Chile and Argentina, so Spanish as a common language did not appear to be a unifying reason for the show's success.
 Writer Javier Gómez Santander and actor Pedro Alonso (Berlin) rather argued that the Latin world used to feel at the periphery of global importance, but a new sentiment was coming that Spain could compete with the global players in terms of media production levels and give the rest of the world a voice.

-Netflix partnered with Tom Clancy's Rainbow Six Siege for an in-game event, where hostages on the Bank map, wore Money Heist outfits.
-Outfits for 2 in-game characters were purchasable and the music in the background during the heist, was Bella Ciao.
+Netflix partnered with the video game Tom Clancy's Rainbow Six Siege for an in-game event, where hostages on the Bank map, wore Money Heist outfits.
+Outfits for two in-game characters were purchasable and the music in the background during the heist, was "Bella Ciao".

 The series is one of two Spanish-language TV series to be featured in TV Times top 50 most followed TV shows ever, currently being the fifth most followed series on the platform.